Stellarator-X/ConvoBot/Programming Assignments/Speech Recognition/README.md

 # Speech Recognition : Deep Speech 2

-## Introduction

-This is a tensorflow implementation of the Deep Speech 2 Model proposed by Baidu Research and Silicon Valley AI Lab.
+A tensorflow implementation of the Deep Speech 2 Model proposed by Baidu Research and Silicon Valley AI Lab.

 ### Phase 1 : Data Generation and Augmentation